losol/positor/readme.txt

 ## Copyright
 Positor Theme, Copyright 2016 losol.io
-Positor is distributed under the terms of the GNU GPL
+Positor is distributed under the terms of the GNU GPL.

 Positor bundles the following third-party resources: